-- A content editor accidentally deletes it
+A content editor can accidentally delete the page in the CMS breaking it

-- Create an entry in the routing table
+- Create an entry in the routing table.

 - Create a view model and a controller